cyberark/conjur/design/proposals/grpc_plugins.md

 and secrets rotation.
 However these require the extensions to be implemented in the Conjur repository and may not be loaded at runtime.

+There are additional opportunities for extension in policy validation and automation that will also benefit from extension through third-party plugins as we seek to enhance our customers' operational efficiencies.

+## Architectural Drivers

+There are some key architectural considerations for how a plugin extension capability should operate in Conjur.

+### Security

+Plugins should not compromise the confidentiality, availability, or integrity of Conjur secrets management.

+- **Confidentiality:**

+    While a plugin may interact with secret values as part of its functionality, these interactions must be least privilege and fully audited.

+    For example:

+    - Conjur plugins must retrieve secret values through the Conjur API using an authenticated session.
+    - Connections between Conjur and Plugins must be encrypted.
+    - Conjur plugins and the Conjur core must not share memory.
+    - Conjur plugins must not have privilege to access the Conjur database.

+- **Availability:**

+    A defective plugin must not negatively impact the overall performance or availability of Conjur secrets manager services.

+    For example:

+    - A plugin that crashes must not crash Conjur or cause Conjur services to fail.

+- **Integrity:**

+    Conjur secrets management is a trusted security platform.
+As such, the same level of trust and verification must be applied to plugins.

+    For example:

+    - Conjur plugins must be signed.
+    - The plugin signature and hash must be verified before loading the plugin.
+    - Conjur plugin interactions with Conjur must identifiable and traceable to the plugin.
+    - Conjur plugin lifecyle (install/uninstall) must be audited.

+## Availability

+In addition to the security concerns for availability addressed in the **Security** section, there are further availability drivers for a plugin implementation:

+- Plugins should be installed/removed without requiring a system restart.

+## Interoperability

+- The system should consider that plugins may be developed for different versions of the plugin and Conjur API.

+- Plugins may be implemented in programming languages other than Ruby.

+## Performance

+- Building on the **Security** concerns for availability, the impact of Conjur plugins should be minimized and observable.
+For example, it should be possible to view a report of how long an API requests spends in each installed plugin.

+## Testability

+There are testability drivers for both plugin developers and end-users.

+- How does a plugin developer test their plugin?

+- How does a Conjur secrets manager operator evaluate a plugin for use?

 ## Technical Design

+### Process Isolation

+An important conclusion for the architecture drivers is that plugins must run in a separate process space from the Conjur API server.
+This protects secrets stored in memory or the Conjur database.
+It also protects the Conjur server process from software faults in a plugin that could lead to a crash.

+### RPC Interface

+Process isolation between the Conjur API process and the plugin process dictate that a non-memory based communication protocol is required for interaction between Conjur and the plugin.

+This proposal suggests using a [gRPC-based](https://grpc.io/) framework for communication to leverage the benefits of a network based protocol with the additional value from strongly typed and versioned interface specifications.

+- A network protocol provides excellent support for security considerations (e.g. TLS).

+- A strongly spec-ed interface reduces the uncertainty and risk in developing a plugin.

+- A versioned spec promotes greater interoperability between plugin and Conjur server versions.

+- gRPC offers greater specificity and tooling for interface development than HTTP alone.

 ### Plugin lifecycle